-3.1 Constructing the guidance field
+3.1.
+Constructing the guidance field

-Here, we show how to construct the guidance field $g{\mathcal{S}}(x)$ from a finite set of samples \tilde{s}i taken from \mathcal{S} , each associated with an ideal length ι_i .
+Here, we show how to construct the guidance field $g{\mathcal{S}}(x)$ from a finite set of samples $\tilde{s}i$ taken from $\mathcal{S}$ , each associated with an ideal length $t_i$ .
 We will discuss only the construction of the guidance field for meshing a single surface, but will explain in later sections how to extend the definition for more advanced operations.

 We assume the surface we want to remesh is smooth.
-Then, a Taylor expansion of the surface around a point shows that up to second order the surface is locally characterized by the shape operator [10].
-From the operator we compute κ{max} .
-In other words, we do not take anisotropy into account, and approximate the surface assuming it is locally spherical.
+Then, a Taylor expansion of the surface around a point shows that up to second order the surface is locally characterized by the shape operator [dC76].
+We do not take into account the anisotropy of the surface curvature for the guidance field.
+Instead, we bound the curvature by computing $\kappa{max}$ from the shape operator.
 We impose two conditions on the size of triangles:

-1. The triangles placed over a patch of surface must be a good approximation for the surface.
-In other words, the triangle edge size at s_i should be at most t_i.
+- The triangles placed over a patch of surface must be a good approximation for the surface.
+In other words, the triangle edge size at si should be at most ιi. - 2.
+Triangle quality throughout the triangulation must be adequate.
+Specifically, we require that any two edges $e_i$ and $e_j$ incident to a common vertex have a ratio bounded by a user-defined parameter $\eta$ :